-Visiting major monuments, waiting in line for museums and taking out a second mortgage for a Michelin-starred dining experience may be fine for a few days – but once that’s out of your system, step off the tourist bus and into the real Paris.
+Visiting Paris’ major monuments, waiting in line for museums, and taking out a second mortgage for a Michelin-starred dining experience are de rigueur for many visitors.

+The Lumière brothers screened their first short films in 1895 in the basement of the Grand Café, and Parisians have loved cinema ever since.
+Honour that long tradition by catching a flick at one of the characterful boutique theatres dotted across the city.
 Inaugurated in Montmartre in 1928 as the first cinema of the avant-garde, Cinema Studio 28 is a delight.
-Catch films from directors such as François Ozon, Xavier Dolan and Pedro Almodovar.
+See films from directors such as François Ozon, Xavier Dolan and Pedro Almodovar.
 The cinema has a community feel; there are kids’ birthday parties on Wednesdays and the public votes for the next month’s classic.
 10 Rue Tholozé, 75018

 And finally, situated near Bercy in a large cubist building, Cinemathèque Française has a museum, library, book shop and restaurant.
 Enjoy retrospectives and classics, and marvel at the old cameras on display.
 51 Rue de Bercy, 75012

 Sadly, Parisians don’t have the option of plunging into a natural body of water to de-stress.
 They do, however, have some pretty neat swimming pools.
-Do laps, take an aqua gym workout or strip off for a nude night swim!
+You can do laps, take an aqua gym workout, or perhaps strip off for a nude night swim!

-Piscine Pontoise is a gorgeous 33m pool in the Latin Quarter with an art deco design, two mezzanine levels, mosaic frescoes and a glass ceiling.
-For those who loved the Three Colours trilogy by Polish director Krzysztof Kieślowski, this was the pool Juliette Binoche frequented in Three Colours: Blue.
+Piscine Pontoise is a gorgeous 33-metre pool in the Latin Quarter with an art deco design, two mezzanine levels, mosaic frescoes and a glass ceiling.
+For those who loved the Three Colours trilogy by Polish director Krzysztof Kieślowski, this is the pool frequented by Juliette Binoche in Three Colours: Blue.
 17 Rue de Pontoise, 75005

 In Parisian pools swimming caps are a must (you can buy them sur place if you don’t have one) and Speedo-style swimwear is mandatory for men (no shorts).
 Alternatively, you can dispense with your costume altogether.
 Mais oui.
-Piscine Roger Le Gall welcomes nude swimmers from 9pm-11pm on Monday and Wednesday and 9.30pm-11.30pm on Fridays.
+Piscine Roger Le Gall welcomes nude swimmers on certain evenings.
 34 Boulevard Carnot, 75012